 International applicants that have American citizenship do not have to complete the TOEFL (Test of English as a Foreign Language).
 All other international applicants must complete the TOEFL with a minimum score of 100 on the internet-based test or 250 on the computer-based test.
 Students who do not complete the internet-based TOEFL must also complete the TSE (Test of Spoken English).
 International applicants who have successfully completed an accredited English-language based degree may be exempt from this requirement.

 Each applicant must submit a substantial research paper in the World Christian Studies field, representing the applicant’s best research and writing.
 The use of primary sources and the biblical languages (where applicable) will be examined carefully.
 The argumentation of the paper, including the clarity of the thesis, evaluation of evidence, and exercise of critical thought (as opposed to descriptive treatments) plays an essential role in the faculty’s assessment of research papers.
 The form and style should follow either the Southwestern Seminary Manual of Style or the most recent edition of Turabian.

 Applicants whose application form, research document, standardized test scores, and academic reference forms are posted by the deadline may be invited for an interview and asked to write an examination in the World Christian Studies concentration.
 The entrance examination probes the applicant’s knowledge in the field and tests the student’s ability to organize and express those thoughts logically and clearly.
 Entrance examinations require two hours.
-Those who have completed their application requirements will be notified by the Ph.D.
-Office of the time, date, and place for the examination.
-Study aids for this exam are available from the office of the Associate Dean for Doctoral Programs.
-Members of the Roy Fish School of Evangelism and Missions Doctoral Committee will interview qualified applicants.
+Those who have completed their application requirements will be notified by the School of Evangelism and Missions Ph.D Office of the time, date, and place for the examination.
+Study aids for this exam are available from the School of Evangelism and Missions Ph.D Office.
+Members of the Roy Fish School of Evangelism and Missions Ph.D.
+Doctoral Committee will interview qualified applicants.